2020 Census To Count Deployed Troops At Home Bases, Prisoners At Facilities

 Tallying up prisoners

-Advocates for an overhaul of the policy on counting incarcerated people, however, say their disappointed with the bureau's decision for 2020.
+Advocates for an overhaul of the policy on counting incarcerated people, however, say they're disappointed with the bureau's decision for 2020.

 "The Census Bureau blatantly ignored the overwhelming consensus urging a change in the Census count for incarcerated persons," said Peter Wagner, executive director of the Prison Policy Initiative, in a written statement.